On ergodicity of linear actions on $\mathbb{R}^n$ and factoriality of group von Neumann algebras: Preliminaries

 \subsection{Ergodic theory of nonsingular actions}

 In this section we shall recall some notions and results from ergodic theory, mostly of non-singular actions.
-Recall that a measurable action of a countable discrete group $\Gamma$ on a standard probability space $(X,\mu)$ is called \textit{nonsingular} if $g_* \mu$ and $\mu$ are absolutely continuous for all $g \in \Gamma$.
-It is called \textit{probability measure preserving (pmp)} if $g_* \mu = \mu$ for all $g \in \Gamma$.
-A nonsingular action is called ergodic if any $\Gamma$-invariant Borel subset $E \subset X$ is either null or conull, i.e., $\mu(E) = 0$ or $1$.
+Recall that a measurable action of a countable discrete group $\Gamma$ on a standard $\sigma$-finite measure space $(X,\mu)$ is called \textit{nonsingular} if $g_* \mu$ and $\mu$ are absolutely continuous for all $g \in \Gamma$.
+It is called \textit{measure preserving} if $g_* \mu = \mu$ for all $g \in \Gamma$ and \textit{probability measure preserving (pmp)} if it is measure preserving and $\mu(X) = 1$.
+A nonsingular action is called ergodic if any $\Gamma$-invariant Borel subset $E \subset X$ is either null or conull.
 Equivalently, the von Neumann algebra of $\Gamma$-invariant functions, denoted by $L^{\infty}(X,\mu)^{\Gamma} = \C \cdot 1$.
 In this article, for any locally compact group $G$ with the usual Borel structure and Haar measure, we shall denote by $\Aut(G)$ the topological group of continuous group automorphisms with the compact open topology, by $\Aut_{\mespres}(G)$ the Polish group of Haar measure preserving transformations of $G$ as a measure space and by $\Aut_{\text{ns}}(G)$, the Polish group of nonsingular transformations of $G$, with respect to the usual topology of uniform convergence on Borel subsets.

 An important question in ergodic theory is to determine when, for two nonsingular actions $\Gamma \actson (X,\mu)$ and $\Gamma \actson (Y,\nu)$, the diagonal action $\Gamma \actson (X \times Y, \mu \times \nu)$ is ergodic.
 A non-singular action $\Gamma \actson (X,\mu)$ is called \textit{weakly mixing} if for any pmp ergodic action $\Gamma \actson (Y,\nu)$, the diagonal action $\Gamma \actson X \times Y$ is ergodic.
 A non-singular action $\Gamma \actson (X,\mu)$ is called \textit{doubly ergodic} if the diagonal action $\Gamma \actson X \times X$ is ergodic.
 A pmp action is doubly ergodic if and only if it is weakly mixing.
-However for non-singular actions, double ergodicity is strictly stronger than weak mixing.
+However, for non-singular actions, double ergodicity is strictly stronger than weak mixing.
 We refer the reader to \cite{GLASNER_WEISS_2016} for a more elaborate discussion and for proofs of the results mentioned here.

 Another important property that we are going to use in this article is the notion of a mixing action.
 A pmp action $\Gamma \actson (X,\mu)$ is called \textit{mixing} if for any non-null Borel subsets $E,F \subseteq X$, we have that $\mu(E \cap gF) - \mu(E)\mu(F) \rightarrow 0$ as $g \rightarrow \infty$.
 It can be checked that mixing implies weakly mixing which in turn implies ergodicity.
 Recall that an ergodic action is called \textit{properly ergodic} if every orbit has measure zero.
 It turns out that a pmp action $\Gamma \actson (X,\mu)$ is mixing if and only if for every properly ergodic non-singular action $\Gamma \actson (Y,\nu)$, the diagonal action $\Gamma \actson X \times Y$ is ergodic.
 We record this theorem below, which is due to Schmidt and Walters \cite{SchmidtWalters82}.